AkramZaabi/chatbot-ihec-hackathon/README.md

 # Project Setup Guide

 This README provides step-by-step instructions to set up Laravel, Vue.js, and Python for your project.
+This chatbot was implemented in PyTorch and built using concepts from Natural Language Processing (NLP), combined with deep learning techniques

 ## Prerequisites